icmx/linux-guides/source/2-components/11-shell.md

   - *Bourne Again Shell*, better known as *Bash*.
 Considered as classic and default shell for almost any Linux distribution (and Void Linux too), it's simple yet flexible shell for generic users.
   - *Debian Almquist Shell*, or *Dash*.
 Althrough it have "Debian" in its name, this shell is actually multi-distributive and installed by default in Void too.
 This lightweight shell has no any human-oriented functions like auto-completion, keyboard shortcuts handling or color highlighting – instead, it provides fast experience which is actual for long standalone scripts.

-There are other even more advanced shells also, Z shell or fish shell for instance.
+There are other even more advanced shells also, Z shell or Fish shell for instance.
 However, I personally don't recommend you to use them: despite speed and usability improvements (comparing to Bash), you're actually won't see any diffrence.
 Custom shells are real overkill for generic non-power users like you and me.

 > **\* Void-specific**
 >